Marginal Utility: Definition, Formula & Example

 For example, you may buy an iced doughnut.
 In turn, you receive a certain level of utility or satisfaction from it.
 After that, you may decide to buy another, receiving further utility and satisfaction.
 The utility gained from the second doughnut is the Marginal Utility.
 In other words, the utility received above a certain point.

-- Marginal Utility is the enjoyment a consumer gains from each additional unit they consume.
+- Marginal Utility (MU) is the enjoyment a consumer gains from each additional unit they consume.

-- Marginal utility starts to diminish after each unit consumed as enjoyment of another unit declines.
+- It starts to diminish after each unit consumed as enjoyment of another unit declines.

-- The formula for marginal utility is change in total utility / change in number of units consumed.
+- The formula for MU is change in total utility / change in number of units consumed.

 Understanding Marginal Utility